Leah Remini Slams Beck’s Scientology Denial as ‘Pussy Move’

 “For him to actually distance himself is indicative he cannot say nothing any longer and just how toxic it is to be identified as a Scientologist,” Rinder continued.

-Beck called Scientology “useful” in a 2005 profile in the New York Times Magazine.
+Beck called Scientology “useful” in a 2005 profile in The New York Times Magazine.
 “My dad’s been doing it since before I was born,” he said, in his first public acknowledgement of the faith.
 Asked how Scientology helps him, Beck answered obliquely: “It’s a personal thing.
 I’m a musician.
 I’m not, like, a personality.
 I’ve never really pretended to perform that kind of function.”

 Yet, according to one 2008 Vanity Fair article, a friend had suggested Beck wanted to leave the church.
 Back then, the magazine was looking into the suicides of art-world couple Jeremy Blake and Theresa Duncan, who believed Scientologists were conspiring against them.
 Duncan emailed a confidant claiming Beck “told me he wanted to leave the cult desperately.”
 In response to Duncan’s allegation, Beck told Vanity Fair: “That’s ridiculous.
 Totally false.
 Had we been closer and discussed anything as personal as religion, I would have only had positive things to say about Scientology.”